jeffhowarth/ee-edu/src/methods/map-raster-layers.md

 ;
 ```

-Here is a common pattern to visualize single-band images:
+Here is a common pattern to visualize single-band pseudo-color images:

 ```js
 var single_viz =